Wandalen/wTools/module/core/data_fmt/docs/feature/005_auto_fit.md

 #### Disabling Auto-Fit

-Auto-fit can be partially or fully disabled via `TableConfig` builder methods: set `auto_wrap(false)` to disable Strategy 2 only, `auto_fold(false)` to disable Strategy 1 only, or both to restore unlimited-width pre-auto-fit behavior.
+Auto-fit can be partially or fully disabled via `TableConfig` builder methods: set `with_auto_wrap(false)` to disable Strategy 2 only, `with_auto_fold(false)` to disable Strategy 1 only, or both to restore unlimited-width pre-auto-fit behavior.

 #### Progressive Degradation